LASC Federal School Code: 007047

 Frequently Asked Questions & Additional Terms

 Check out our Financial Aid Terms and FAQs!
-If you still have questions, make an appointment through our QLESS app to speak to a Financial Aid Rep.
+If you still have questions, live chat to speak to a Financial Aid Rep.

 Your enrollment status is calculated by how many units you are enrolled in each term.